 Once you have registered online you will have your own portal where you are able to update your availability.
 Please ensure this is always kept up to date as you will then receive shifts that match your requirements.
-Alternatively, please call, text or email your consultant to keep them updated at least once a week.
+Alternatively, please call, text or email your Account Manager to keep them updated at least once a week.

 What do I need to take with me to a shift?

 You will need to be prepared for all shifts with your uniform, timesheet and ID badge.
 If you are missing any of these items, please speak to your Account Manager prior to your shift as you will not be able to work without a uniform or ID badge.